cyface-de/data-collector/README.md

 This application represents the [Cyface](https://cyface.de) data collector software.

-It is used to collect traffic data from Cyface measurement devices, such as our sensor box or our smartphone application.
+It is used to collect traffic data from Cyface measurement devices, such as our smartphone application.

 Our smartphone SDK is available as GPL application for [Android](https://github.com/cyface-de/android-backend) and [iOS](https://github.com/cyface-de/ios-backend) (or as [Podspec](https://github.com/cyface-de/ios-podspecs)) as well.